imgopt/imageOptAndroid/README.md

 ## Documentation

 #### imageOptCallBack
-Interface for callback, we will be using this to call back from constructURL.

-This is a simple interface with one function onSuccess which is called with imageOptURL(String) as a parameter.
+This is a simple interface with one function onSuccess which is called with parameterized imageOptURL(String) as a parameter.
 ```
     public interface imageOptCallback{
         public void onSuccess(String imageOptUrl);
     }
 ```
 #### constructURL
-Function to construct an imageOpt URL with query parameters given a raw imageUrl and an imageView.
+Function to construct an imageOpt URL with query parameters given an imageSet URL create at [imageOpt][1] and an imageView.
+This function waits for imageView size to be finalized, then constructs parameterized imageOpt URL using the given imageSet URL and then calls onSuccess callback with that URL.

 ```
 /* Parameters:
- *   imageUrl : specifies the url of the image set to be loaded
+ *   imageUrl : specifies the url of the imageSet to be loaded
  *   imageView : specifies the image view into which the image will loaded/displayed
  *   crop : whether or not, the image can be cropped if needed to match the requested size
  *   overrideSize : if specified this parameter will be used as image size else the size
  *                          will be taken from image view.
- *   callback : callback.onSuccess will be called with imageOpt url
+ *   callback : callback.onSuccess will be called with parameterized imageOpt url
  */
 ```